ishanjainn/ansible-runner/docker/README.md

 # ansible-runner

-Image which can be used to run basic ansible playbooks which don't need extra collections apart from the ones avaiable with default ansible installation
+This Image can be used to run basic ansible playbooks which don't require extra collections apart from the ones avaiable with default ansible installation

 ### Steps:
 - Pull the image from DockerHub<br>